-The monitoring programme will be used to assess compliance with Development Consent and EPL conditions and to review the effectiveness of air quality management measures.
-The CGM's air quality monitoring programme will use a network of dust deposition gauges within and surrounding ML 1535 (Section 6.2).
+The air quality monitoring programme for the CGO is used to assess compliance with DA14/98 and EPL 11912 and to review the effectiveness of air quality management measures.
+The CGO's air quality monitoring programme uses a network of dust deposition gauges within and surrounding the CGO (Section 6.2).
 The location of all monitoring sites (dust deposition and TSP) has been developed in consultation with the EPA.

-It will be the responsibility of the Environmental Manager to implement the monitoring programme and to ensure monitoring is conducted in accordance with applicable standards and guidelines described in Sections 6.2 and 6.3.
+It is the responsibility of the Sustainability Manager (or delegate) to implement the monitoring programme and to ensure monitoring is conducted in accordance with applicable standards and guidelines described in Sections 6.2 and 6.3.

-An air quality monitoring report will be prepared annually by a suitably qualified specialist and will include analysis of the air quality monitoring programme results, a compliance review and any recommended measures to improve the air quality management at the CGM.
+An air quality monitoring report is prepared annually by a suitably qualified specialist and includes analysis of the air quality monitoring programme results, a compliance review and any recommended measures to improve the air quality management at the CGO.
+The results of the air quality monitoring report are provided in the CGO's Annual Review.